Nanban (2012 film): Music

 The soundtrack and background score was composed by Harris Jayaraj, collaborating with Shankar for the second time after Anniyan (2005).
 This film also marks Vijay's first collaboration with Harris Jayaraj.
 The album features six tracks, with lyrics being provided by Pa.
 Vijay, Viveka, Na.
 Muthukumar and Madhan Karky, the latter two penning lyrics for two songs each.
 Notably, Karky's lyrics in "Asku Laska" include more than 16 different languages.
-The track "Heartiley Battery" is a Classical Raga based item number, set in Shuddha Dhanyasi raga.
 The full soundtrack album was released on 23 December 2011.
-The release of the Telugu dubbed version album Snehitudu was held on 20 January 2012 in Hyderabad.

-Reception

-IndiaGlitz.com wrote that the music album is "ready to mesmerize you".
-Behindwoods.com labelled it a "winner all the way", adding that it had "good variety all through the album [...] and ample scope for festivities in the theater".
-Top10cinema.com wrote that it had three songs that "strike spectacularly with its rich music and commendable lyrics", calling it a "good work by Harris".
-KollyTalk.com called it "Youthful and refreshing".
-On the contrary, Pavithra Srinivasan from Rediff wrote that there was "nothing new about the music in Nanban", concluding that Harris Jayaraj had "obviously taken the safe route, sticking to his usual template for most of the songs in this album".

 Release

 Theatrical

 Prior to the release, Nanban was voted the "most expected film" of 2012 through an online public poll conducted by Vikatan.
 The film was released on 12 January 2012 for Pongal in 925 screens worldwide.

 Nanban advance booking opened well in Chennai city and suburbs.
 It had the highest number of 77 shows in a single day at Mayajaal multiplex in Chennai at that time.
 The film opened in nearly 625 screens in Tamil Nadu.
 It was released in 50 screens in Chennai and 31 screens in Hyderabad.
 It released simultaneously in UK, the US, Malaysia and Singapore.
 Nanban became the first Tamil film to be released with French subtitles in France.
 It also became the first film to get exempted from the 30 percent entertainment tax in Tamil Nadu by the new scheme introduced by the Government of Tamil Nadu.